thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 ### Exercise 4 - Versioning and Deploying the Cloud Template

 In this exercise, we are going to be deploying the Agnostic Cloud Template we have created.
-However before we do that, adn as we have made some significant changes, we are going to create a new version first.
+However before we do that, and as we have made some significant changes, we are going to create another version first.

-1. On the Cloud Template Design Canvas, click **VERSION**.
+1. On the Cloud Template Design Canvas screen, click **VERSION**.
 2. On the **Creating Version** screen:
     * At the **Version** textbox, type `2.0`.
     * At the **Description** text field, type `Cloud Agnostic Cloud Template - Single Machine`.